amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 have been popped off the state machine's stack.

 Try compiling the code now.
 You should be able to see the window already.
-The contents of that window right now is undefined and up to the operating system.
+The content of that window right now is undefined and up to the operating system.
 It's time to start drawing on it.

 ## Setting up basic rendering